box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

 <Choice option='postman.app_type' value='use_own' color='blue'>
   # Create a Box app

-  You've selected to configure your own Box app.
-For this step we will create a new Box app in the Box developer console.
+  To use your own **Box App** you will need create a new Box App in the **Box Developer Console**.

-  If you do not have a Box account yet you can sign up for a [free developer][signup] account for testing purposes.
+  If you do not have a Box account you can sign up for a [free developer][signup] account for testing purposes.

   1. Go to the [Developer Console][devconsole]